P-p-H-d/c-stl-comparison/README.md

-# Goal
+# Introduction

 This project is to compare several C libraries that provide some STL like capabilities of the C++ but targetting classic C.
 A STL like library for C is a C library providing several classic generic containers for the C language, like vector, list, map, unordered_map, and so on.

-The goal is not to compare their performance but their other caractheristics.
+The goal is not to compare their performance (multiple benchamrk already exist) but their other caractheristics.

-To do this, the same simple program using vector will be implemented by the libraries and the resulted programs will be compared each other.
+To do this, the same simple program using vector will be implemented by the libraries in the more straight-forward way possible, and the resulted programs will be compared each other.

 # Disclaimer